-You may open more than one connection by typing the escape sequence Ctrl-[^], X (done by typing and holding the Ctrl, Shift and [^] keys, then releasing those keys and typing the "X" key) to return to the EXEC prompt.
-Enter the show session EXEC command described in Chapter 3 to display open sessions.
+You may open more than one connection by typing the escape sequence Ctrl-^, X (done by typing and holding the Ctrl, SHIFT and ^ keys, then releasing those keys and typing the "X" key) to return to the EXEC prompt.
+Enter the show session EXEC command described in the "Using the Terminal Server" chapter to display open sessions.
 Enter the resume command with the connection number desired to return to a connection.